rahul-ranjan-me/create-mfa-app/README.md

 ESLint pre-configured with the generated application.

+## ToDos
+- Add Jest, Cypress, ESLint as an option while configuring the project
+- Consuming shared components URL in apps through the configuration service

 # Credit
 Zack Jackson and the team for coming up with Webpack 5 module federation solution.